sunchaserinfo/wp-libravatar-replace/src/readme.txt

 == Frequently Asked Questions ==
 = What are the requirements of this plugin? =
-PHP 5 is required, PHP 5.3 is strongly encouraged
+PHP 5 is required, PHP 5.3 is strongly recommended

 == Thanks to ==
 * Gabriel Hautclocq, author of the initial plugin